samisalkosuo/kubeterminal/README.md

   - ```dist/kubeterminal```
   - if building on Windows, file has *.exe* suffix.

-Or, to create Linux executable:
+Or, to create Linux executable using Docker:
 - Execute script:
   - ```create_linux_exe.sh```
-- This uses Docker to create the executable and copies executable to current directory.
+- The executable is copied current directory.
 - Executable name:
   - ```kubeterminal.bin```